jsarja/FlappyBird/README.md

 # FlappyBird
-My version from classic FlappyBird game made with C++ and Qt Creator.
+My version of classic FlappyBird game made with C++ and Qt Creator.

-Start game by running the main file.
+Start the game by running the main file in Qt Creator.

 Bird "jumps" up every time space is pressed.
-Object is to go through pipes.
+The object is to go through the gaps that are between the pipes.
 Hitting pipe or going outside of the screen ends game.
 All time highest score is displayed in top of the screen.